 His other qualities?

 In “Sacajawea,” Harold P. Howard described him as “short, swarthy, bearded, talkative, perhaps boastful.”
-The first three are purely speculation — there are no known likenesses of him by painters.
+The first three are speculation — there are no known likenesses of him by painters.

 But at a later time, Toussaint apologized to Prince Maximilian for not speaking Hidatsa correctly, though he’d lived with the tribes for many years.